cloudwalk/stratus/README.md

 Stratus is engineered for high performance, with a unique node Stratus was capable of handling:

-- 10k transactions per second (TPS) for reading
-- 1,8k transactions per second (TPS) for writing (custom contract operations), reaching around 32M of gas per second
+- 1,8k transactions per second (custom contract operations), reaching around 250M of gas per second

-We aim to reach 5k write transactions per second with a unique node and 1M in a cluster.
+We aim to reach 5k write transactions per second with a unique node and be able to distribute the computation of the transactions for write scalability.

 ## Getting Started with Stratus